-When the iSER Layer at the target receives the SCSI Command, it should establish a remote mapping that associates the ITT to the Deleted: MUST Advertised Write STag and the Read STag if present in the iSER header.
+When the iSER Layer at the target receives the SCSI Command, it MUST establish a Remote Mapping that associates the ITT to the Advertised Write STag and the Read STag if present in the iSER header.
 The Write STag is used by the iSER Layer at the target in handling the data transfer associated with the R2T PDU(s) as described in section 7.3.6.
 The Read STag is used in handling the SCSI Data-in PDU(s) from the iSCSI Layer at the target as described in section 7.3.5.